 \section{Non-free actions and the corresponding characters.}

-As some details of proofs of Theorems \ref{ThTNFCond} and \ref{ThTNFAlg} are only sketched in \cite{V11} we give here proofs of these Theorems in full details. \begin{proof}[\textbf{Proof of Theorem \ref{ThTNFCond}}] Assume that an action of $G$ on $(X,\Sigma,\mu)$ is extremely nonfree.
+As some details of proof of Theorem \ref{ThTNFCond} are only sketched in \cite{V11} we give here a proof of these Theorem in full details. \begin{proof}[\textbf{Proof of Theorem \ref{ThTNFCond}}] Assume that an action of $G$ on $(X,\Sigma,\mu)$ is extremely non-free.
 Let $A$ be the set from the definition of the extremely non-free action.
 Let $x,y\in A,x\neq y$.
 Then there exists $g\in G$ for which $x\in \fix(g),y\notin \fix(g)$.
 Thus the collection of sets $\fix(g),g\in G$ separates points from $A$.
-By Theorem on bases from \cite{Rokh} (see page 22) the collection of sets $\fix(g),g\in G$ is a basis for the Lebesgue space $(A,\Sigma\cap A,\mu|_A)$, that is it generates the sigma algebra of all measurable sets on $A$, and so on $X$ as well.
+By Theorem on bases from \cite{Rokh} (see page 22) the collection of sets $\fix(g),g\in G$, is a basis for the Lebesgue space $(A,\Sigma\cap A,\mu|_A)$, that is it generates the sigma-algebra of all measurable sets on $A$, and so on $X$ as well.
 Here $\Sigma\cap A=\{B\in\Sigma:B\subset A\}$ and $\mu|_A$ is the restriction of the measure $\mu$ on the subset $A$.